 No, really, I don’t do technology

 I try to keep everything as simple as possible, but there are easier ways to get a decent website — they’re just more expensive.
-Sign up for the free trial, look through the step by step instructions, then decide.
+Membership is zero risk; sign up, look through the step by step instructions, then decide.

 Can I pay you to do this for me?